The #1 Software Provider in Precious Metals Market

 To do this, you must be using one of our supported currency switcher plugins.
 If you are using a supported currency switcher, you have two options:

-You can now personalize the styling of your widgets effortlessly through our new Dashboard app!
+You can personalize the styling of your widgets through the nFusion Dashboard app.
 To get started, follow these steps:

 Access the Widgets Page: Log in to your nFusion dashboard and navigate to the widgets page.